linea-it/pz-lsst-inkind-doc/pz-docs/docs/index.md

 #### Introduction

-This page describes the in-kind contributions offered by the Laboratório Interinstitucional de e-Astronomia ([LIneA](http://www.linea.org.br){:target="_blank"}) to [Vera C. Rubin Observatory](https://rubinobservatory.org/){:target="_blank"}, approved as part of the in-kind contribution program BRA-LIN.
+This page describes the in-kind contributions offered by the Laboratório Interinstitucional de e-Astronomia ([LIneA](http://www.linea.org.br){:target="_blank"}) to the [Vera C. Rubin Observatory](https://rubinobservatory.org/){:target="_blank"}, approved as part of the in-kind contribution program BRA-LIN.
 This is a live document that started with the description of planned work.
 It is regularly updated to offer a high-level description of the software produced as the program evolves.
 Technical documentation of each piece of software should be delivered together with the code in the respective repositories.
 For comments or suggestions, please open an issue [here](https://github.com/linea-it/pz-lsst-inkind-doc/issues){:target="_blank"}.

 ***